Partially smoothed information measures: Definitions and basic properties

 \begin{proof} The result for the smooth max-information follows immediately from Lem.~\ref{lm:cptp}.
 To see this, note that the map $(U \otimes V) \cdot (U \otimes V)^{\dag}$ is cptp and we can define cptp inverse maps of the form

 where $\tau_{A} \in \cS_{\circ}(A)$ and $\tau_{B} \in \cS_{\circ}(B)$ are arbitrary states.

 We now present the proof for the smooth min-entropy by proving inequalities in both directions.
 The direction `$\geq$' is guaranteed by Lem.~\ref{lm:cptp} with the same argument as above.
 However, the map in~\eqref{eq:inverseiso} is not sub-unital so we cannot employ the data-processing inequality to show `$\leq$'.
+Instead, consider the state $\tilde{\rho}_{A'B'}$ optimal for $H_{\min}^{\eps,\Delta}(A' | \dot{B}')_{\rho}$.
+We define